maksim-antonov/maksim-antonov/README.md

 - 👋 Hi, my name is Maxim Antonov, - a college student, and a man, who want's to be a programmer
 - 👀 I’m interested in .NET Core Development
-- 🌱 I’m currently learning ASP.NET Core and a such little things for work
+- 🌱 I’m currently learning ASP.NET Core and a little things for work
 - 📫 How to reach me:
 E-mail: ontonowskey@gmail.com and ontonowskey1@gmail.com
 VK: vk.com/ontonowskey